 More coming soon!Learn how Slack works, from top to bottom!Want to learn more about setting up your team?
 Look no further!Welcome to Slack!
 We're so glad you're here.
 Let's get started!Adjust your profile and preferences to make Slack work just for you!Simplify your daily work with apps and tools.Tips and tools for beginners and experts alike.

 Slack is experiencing some connectivity issues — please stand by.
 Check Status

-Today, there are two types of apps that developers can create for Slack.
-The major difference between the two is how they connect to your workspace:
+Currently, there are two types of tokens that developers can use for their Slack apps.
+The main difference between the two is how they connect to your workspace: